Charlotte Grimshaw: Guilt

+Foreign City

-Her second novel, Guilt (2000), followed the lives of four characters in Auckland in 1987.
-Her third novel, Foreign City (2005), as split into three parts: the first about a young New Zealand painter living in London, the second about her daughter's life in Auckland and the third set in a fictional city.
+Her third novel, Foreign City (2005), was split into three parts: the first about a young New Zealand painter living in London, the second about her daughter's life in Auckland and the third set in a fictional city.
 One reviewer commented that the book "could have degenerated into a mess", but Grimshaw's "deft hand with characterisation, irony and wit and an eye for deviant behaviour makes gripping reading".

-Opportunity and related works
+Opportunity

 Grimshaw's first collection of short stories, Opportunity, was published in 2007.
-The collection was a series of short stories that could be read separately, but which have interlinked themes and characters.
+The stories have interlinked themes and characters.
 Grimshaw described it as "a novel with a large cast of characters ... each story stands by itself, and at the same time adds to the larger one".
 Opportunity was shortlisted for the Frank O'Connor International Short Story Award, and won the Montana Award for Fiction and the Montana Medal for Fiction or Poetry at the Montana New Zealand Book Awards in 2008.
 The judges' comments said: "By turns touching, funny, dark, and redemptive, this is a book for reading through then re-reading in a different order, for following clues, for setting aside and thinking about, and for getting lost in."

+Singularity

 Her second interconnected short-story collection, Singularity, a companion volume to Opportunity, was published in 2009.
 Singularity was shortlisted for the Frank O'Connor International Short Story Award and for the South East Asia and Pacific section of the Commonwealth Writers Prize.

+The Night Book, Soon and Starlight Peninsula

 Her subsequent novels, The Night Book (2010), Soon (2012), and Starlight Peninsula (2015), further explored the cast of New Zealand characters and settings from her collections Opportunity and Singularity, including in particular David Hallwright, a National Party Prime Minister, and his friend Dr Simon Lampton, an obstetrician.
 The Night Book was shortlisted for the fiction prize at the New Zealand Post Book Awards, and Starlight Peninsula was longlisted for the Ngaio Marsh Award for Best Crime Novel in 2016.
 Reviewer Siobhan Harvey said: "This stunning novel not only brings an authentic conclusion to the knotted lives of its knotted characters, but also continues to provide the 'star-spangled Kiwi metropolis' slant Grimshaw brings to the epic contemporary serial."
 Grimshaw has said that in writing Opportunity and its successors she wanted "to explore our many and varied New Zealand voices, accurately, without sentimentality", and that she was inspired by La Comédie humaine, Balzac’s linked novels and stories.

 In 2019 her novels The Night Book and Soon were adapted for television by TVNZ into the TV series, The Bad Seed.
 The novels were also republished by Penguin Random House as a compilation volume titled The Bad Seed.